crazzfeng/sendcloud-docs/docs/Integrations/s-wallet.md

     automatic billing, real-time balance tracking, and flexible payment options.
   robots: index
 ---
-## What is S-Wallet
+## What is S-Wallet?

 S-Wallet is Aurora SendCloud's integrated digital wallet solution, purpose-built for seamless SMS and WhatsApp messaging operations.
-Experience hassle-free communication with automatic cost deduction and transparent billing.
+Experience effortless communication with automatic cost deduction and transparent billing.

-**Automatic Activation**
+**Instant Activation**

-Your S-Wallet activates instantly when you connect SMS or WhatsApp services to your account.
+Your S-Wallet activates automatically when you connect SMS or WhatsApp services to your account.

-**Real-time Deduction**
+**Real-Time Deduction**

-Message costs are automatically deducted from your balance as you send.
+Message costs are automatically deducted from your balance as you send each message.

 **Monthly Billing**

-Automated monthly settlement and detailed expense reports.
+Enjoy automated monthly settlement with detailed expense reports.

 **Multiple Payment Methods**

-PayPal, Alipay, and bank transfer options available.
+Choose from PayPal, Alipay, and bank transfer options.

 ## S-Wallet Financial Metrics

-Your S-Wallet dashboard provides complete financial transparency with four essential metrics:
+Your S-Wallet dashboard provides complete financial transparency through four essential metrics:

 **Available**

 Your current spendable balance for SMS and WhatsApp messaging services.
-This amount is immediately available for message sending.
+This amount is immediately available for sending messages.

 **Estimated Deduction**

-Our system's calculated projection of costs for messages scheduled to send this month.
-This helps you plan your messaging budget effectively.
+Our system's calculated projection of costs for messages scheduled to be sent this month.
+This feature helps you plan your messaging budget effectively.

 **Frozen**

 Temporarily reserved amounts that ensure your WhatsApp campaigns can complete successfully.
-These funds are automatically released once campaigns finish.
+These funds are automatically released once campaigns are finished.

 **Recharged**